sfigg/commercialization-public/customize/desktop/unattend/microsoft-windows-systemsettingsthreshold.md

 ms.technology: windows-oem
 ---

-# Microsoft-Windows-SystemSettings
+# Microsoft-Windows-SystemSettingsTrreshold

-The Microsoft-Windows-SystemSettings component implements settings related to mobile broadband.
+The Microsoft-Windows-SystemSettingsThreshold component implements settings related to mobile broadband.

 ## In This Section